jashdoingmyjob/Trayio/README.md

 This will run the program and use the `input.txt` file that exists in the same directory as an input.

 ## Unit Testing
 I've also included a file called `trayio_roomba_test.py` which serves as my personal unit test for the program.
 As clean coding convention, I created the unit tests prior to developing the program (Test Driven Development).
+To run the unit test:                                                                                  ```
+       python trayio_roomba_test.py
+       ```

 ## Output
 The output will be printed out to terminal in the same format as the instructions indicated.